 Society of Mental Health Research Conference 2018

 Last week, QCMHR staff took part in the 40th Annual Society for Mental Health Research (SMHR) conference.
 Held at the Sofitel in Noosa, the conference exhibited presentations by researchers from all over Australia and abroad in order to promote discussion and debate on important topics in mental health.
-With 13 staff presentations, QCMHR is proud to have taken part in an event that endeavours to improve the lives of patients affected by mental illness.
+With 13 staff presentations, QCMHR is proud to have taken part in an event that endeavours to improve the lives of consumers affected by mental illness.